 Lincoln is a medium-sized city located in the state of California.
 With a population of 46,474 people and 11 constituent neighborhoods, Lincoln is the 191st largest community in California.
 There's nothing like the smell of a brand new house, and in Lincoln, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Lincoln, and putting down their money on brand new construction.
 Lincoln’s real estate is, on average, some of the newest in the nation.
 Lincoln does seem to be experiencing an influx of affluent people, because the median household income is $72,399.00.

 Housing costs in Lincoln are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lincoln is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lincoln isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lincoln are a mix of both white- and blue-collar jobs.
 Overall, Lincoln is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lincoln who work in office and administrative support (14.99%), sales jobs (13.68%), and management occupations (8.88%).
+There are especially a lot of people living in Lincoln who work in office and administrative support (13.72%), sales jobs (12.50%), and management occupations (8.56%).